ahsan13411/sms-realy-V1/README.md

 ### [ AH4 TC | SMS RELAY INFRASTRUCTURE v1.0 ]
 **"Our democracy has been hacked.
 Our privacy has been compromised.
 The system is broken.
-We are fsociety."**
+We are here to show you how."**

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-red?style=for-the-badge&logo=python)](https://www.python.org/)
 [![Status](https://img.shields.io/badge/Status-Operational-red?style=for-the-badge)](https://github.com/ahsan13411/AH4-SMS-boomer)